What’s happening with federal student loan forgiveness?

 - Debt that is forgiven may be considered taxable income.
 Look for ways to lower your tax liability — for instance, by maximizing contributions to your retirement plans or health savings accounts.

-- Stay up to date on the latest Student Debt Relief Plan news, visit the U.S. Department of Education’s Federal Student Aid website as well as your loan servicer website.
+- Stay up to date on the latest Student Debt Relief Plan news, visit the U.S. Department of Education’s Federal Student Aid website link opens in a new window as well as your loan servicer website.